Machine Learning in Survival Analysis

 Part IV: Reduction Techniques

-The final part of the book provides some miscellaneous chapters that may be of use to readers.
-The first chapter lists common practical problems that occur when running survival analysis experiments and solutions that we have found useful.
-The next lists open-source software at the time of writing for running machine learning survival analysis experiments.
-The final chapter is our outlook on survival analysis and where the field may be heading.
+The book’s final chapter lists common practical problems that occur when running survival analysis experiments, as well as solutions that we have found useful.
+We additionally provide our outlook on survival analysis and where we think the field may be heading.

 Acknowledgments

-We would like to gratefully acknowledge our colleagues that reviewed the content of this book, including: Cesaire Fouodo.
+We would like to gratefully acknowledge our colleagues who reviewed the content of this book, including: Lukas Burk, Dr Cesaire Fouodo, Prof. Dr.Helmut Küchenhoff, Prof. Dr. Matthias Schmid, as well as all the anonymous reviewers who took the time to review and provide detailed feedback.